Richard-L4/the-majors/readme.md

     - Success page
  ![success](/assets/images/Screenshot%202024-11-16%20113518.png)
 ## Deployment
-- To deploy my project I used [GitHub](https://github.com/) pages by commiting and pushing the project from Gitpod to GitHub pages.
+- To deploy my project I used [GitHub](https://github.com/) pages by committing and pushing the project from Gitpod to GitHub pages.

 ## Credits
 - During this project I used [Bootstrap](https://getbootstrap.com/) to provide several code blocks as a base template.